nelson-lang/nelson-gitbook/en/string/char.md

 ## Input argument

- - var - a cell of strings, or an numeric array.
+ - var - a cell of strings, string array or an numeric array.
  - var1, var2, ..., varN - strings or an numeric arrays.

 ## Output argument